 You may renew your driver's license at any driver licensing office in Hawaii.
 Your license can be renewed within six months before the expiration date.
 EVERY HAWAII STATE DRIVER'S LICENSE IS VOID AFTER THE EXPIRATION DATE.
 THERE IS NO GRACE PERIOD.
 Your license may be renewed within a year after the expiration date.
 You must follow the procedure for an original license if you fail to renew your driver's license during the renewal period.
 Before your license is renewed, you must pass a vision test.
-You may also be required to pass a road test.
 You may renew your license once by mail but must present yourself before the examiner of drivers every other renewal.